 Risk Level Details Insurance Impact

-Trip Cancellation Due to Child Illness Moderate Children get sick unpredictably, and a child's illness in the days before departure is a common reason families need to cancel trips.
-Chickenpox, broken bones, ear infections that prevent flying, and other childhood illnesses can derail travel plans.
-With non-refundable flights and accommodation at stake, cancellation cover is particularly valuable for families.
+Trip Cancellation Due to Child Illness Moderate - High Children get sick unpredictably, and a child's illness in the days before departure is one of the most common reasons families need to cancel trips.
+Chickenpox, ear infections that prevent flying, broken bones, and gastro can all derail travel plans at short notice.
+With non-refundable flights and accommodation at stake, cancellation cover is particularly valuable for families with young children.
 Family trip cancellation cover protects the non-refundable costs for the entire family if any insured member becomes too ill to travel.
 Ensure the cancellation trigger covers illness of a dependent child.
-Some policies also cover cancellation if a close family member at home (such as a grandparent providing childcare) becomes seriously ill.
+Some policies also cover cancellation if a close family member at home, such as a grandparent who was looking after pets, becomes seriously ill.

-Children's Activity Cover Gaps Low - Moderate Family holidays often include activities popular with children - waterparks, theme parks, snorkelling, horse riding, supervised adventure activities, and ski lessons.
+Children's Activity Cover Gaps Low - Moderate Family holidays often include activities popular with children.
+Waterparks at the Gold Coast, snorkelling at the Great Barrier Reef, horse riding in Fiji, supervised adventure activities, and ski lessons in Japan or New Zealand are all typical family holiday pursuits.
 Not all of these activities are automatically covered under a standard travel insurance policy.
-Activity exclusions that seem unlikely to affect adults may specifically impact children's holiday plans.
 Review the list of covered and excluded activities before purchasing.
-Common children's activities like supervised snorkelling, horse riding, and ski lessons may require a policy upgrade or add-on.
-If your holiday involves a specific activity (such as a multi-day ski trip or adventure camp), confirm cover before booking.
+Common children's activities like supervised snorkelling, horse riding, and ski lessons may require a policy upgrade or activity add-on.
+If your holiday centres on a specific activity such as a multi-day ski trip, confirm cover before booking.

-Early Return if a Child Needs to Go Home Low - Moderate If a child becomes seriously ill or injured overseas, one or both parents may need to cut the trip short to return home.
-This can mean forfeited accommodation, new flight bookings, and the disruption of the remaining family holiday.
-The logistics of returning home with a sick child can also be stressful and expensive.
+Early Return if a Child Needs to Go Home Low - Moderate If a child becomes seriously ill or injured overseas, one or both parents may need to cut the trip short to return to Australia.
+This can mean forfeited accommodation, new flight bookings at last-minute prices, and the disruption of the remaining family holiday.
+The logistics of returning home with a sick child across international borders can also be stressful and expensive.
 Check whether your policy covers the additional costs of early return for the entire family, not just the ill or injured person.
 Some policies cover amendment costs for remaining family members, while others only cover the person who needs to return.
-This distinction matters for families.
+This distinction matters significantly for families.

-Luggage and Equipment for Children Low Families travel with more luggage - car seats, prams, travel cots, and children's entertainment devices.
-Lost or delayed luggage is an inconvenience for any traveller, but for families, replacing essential children's items (formula, nappies, medications) at a destination can be both urgent and expensive.
+Luggage and Equipment for Children Low Families travel with substantially more luggage than couples or solo travellers.
+Car seats, prams, travel cots, and children's entertainment devices all need to be transported.
+Lost or delayed luggage is an inconvenience for any traveller, but for families, replacing essential children's items like formula, nappies, and medications at a destination can be both urgent and expensive.
 Family policies typically provide luggage cover with per-person sub-limits.
 Check whether essential children's items like car seats and prams are covered, and understand the single-item limit.
-Delayed luggage cover (providing funds for emergency purchases) is particularly useful for families.
+Delayed luggage cover, which provides funds for emergency purchases, is particularly useful when travelling with young children.

 Disclaimer: Risk levels shown are general assessments based on common family travel scenarios.
 Individual circumstances vary.
 Always read the Product Disclosure Statement (PDS) and check specific cover for activities and items relevant to your family trip.

-Compare NZ travel insurance providers offering family policies that cover parents and children.
+Compare Australian travel insurance providers offering family policies that cover parents and dependent children.

 24/7 emergency assistance